programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-6.md

 ### Inventory

-dataset: seventeen newsletters from the Architectural Association in PDF format. python libraries: spaCy (and large english model), requests, pdfplumber, pandas.
+dataset: seventeen newsletters from the Architectural Association in PDF or CSV format. python libraries: spaCy (and large english model), requests, pdfplumber, pandas.

 ### Difficulty